magento/devdocs/src/cloud/docker/docker-manage-database.md

    --------------------------------------------------------------------------------------------------
    magento-cloud_db_1          docker-entrypoint.sh mysqld      Up       0.0.0.0:32769->3306/tcp

-   # The following lines will be available if you are using the split database architecture.
+   # The following lines are available if you are using the split database architecture.

    magento-cloud_db-quote_1    docker-entrypoint.sh mysqld      Up       0.0.0.0:32873->3306/tcp
    magento-cloud_db-sales_1    docker-entrypoint.sh mysqld      Up       0.0.0.0:32874->3306/tcp